The Ultimate Guide to Link Building with Content for SEO

 - More value added for the expert.
 Interviews allow thought leaders and experts to share their story with more people.
 They’re able to promote products or services, build their brand, and interact with a new audience on a relatively deep level.

-When we interview entrepreneurs and marketers for our Growth Everywhere podcast, they usually share the content or link to it on their own blog.
+When we interview entrepreneurs and marketers for our Growth Everywhere podcast, they usually share the content or link to it on their own blog or social media:

 Experts typically like to do interviews for people who already have an audience.
 But if you don’t have an audience already, there’s another option: offer to interview them for a major publication.

-For example here’s a blog post we wrote for Entrepreneur.com featuring Brenton Hayden – the 28-year-old who built a $28 million empire from his own businesses.
+For example the above example is a blog post I wrote for Entrepreneur.com featuring Brenton Hayden – the 28-year-old who built a $28 million empire from his own businesses.

 - Playing the numbers game